-Allison Transmission the assumptions made preparing any cannot assure you that looking statements will prove accurate or that any long-term financial goals will be realized.
+Allison Transmission assumptions cannot assure vou that the made preparing any looking statements will prove accurate or that any long-term financial goals will be realized.
 All forward-looking statements included in this presentation speak only as of the date made, and Allison Transmission undertakes no obligation to update or revise publicly any such forward-looking statements, whether as a result of new information, future events, or otherwise.
 In particular, Allison Transmission cautions you not to place undue weight on certain forward-looking statements pertaining to potential growth opportunities, long-term financial goals or the value we currently ascribe to certain tax attributes set forth herein.
 Actual results may vary significantly from these statements.